 - 10 a.m. – 4 p.m.: Africa – America Women’s Economic Forum: The Sequel (Virtual & Limited In-Person Event)

 - 9 a.m. – 5 p.m.: Afrofuturism Conference, Day 2 of 2 — University of Central Florida, Downtown Campus (Virtual & Limited In-Person Event)

 Saturday, Jan.
 30, 2021

 - 9 a.m. – 5 p.m.: Exploring Historic Eatonville & Eating Extravaganza: A Taste of Eatonville (Fee Required)

 Eatonville and The Hurston Museum

-Eatonville was one of hundreds of communities founded by and for African-Americans in the southern U.S. between the 1880s and 1930s, and of a handful still remaining.
+Eatonville was one of hundreds of communities founded by and for African-Americans in the southern U.S. between the 1880s and 1930s, and one of a handful still remaining.
 Encompassing about 20 acres, the town is home to several buildings that were constructed between 1882 and 1946.

-In addition to honoring its namesake, The Hurston Museum provides information about the community and displays work by legendary and emerging artists of African descent.
+In addition to honoring its namesake, The Hurston provides information about the community and displays work by legendary and emerging artists of African descent.
 Also available from the museum are tour brochures for the Zora Neale Hurston Trail, which ties Hurston’s writing to 16 sites related to Hurston’s life and 10 markers with her writing.